Intermarium: The Land between the Black and Baltic Seas

 Intermarium: The Land between the Black and Baltic Seas is a 2012 book by Marek Jan Chodakiewicz about the history of Eastern Europe.
-He was regarded severally, or else variously.
+He had received mixed reviews.

 Reviews

 Karl A. Roider Jr. reviewed Intermarium for the Sarmatian Review.
 He describes his main theme as a struggle between the democratic Polish model and the Russian totalitarian model over the Intermarium which per Chodakiewicz's includes the Baltic States, Ukraine, Belarus, and Moldova.
 While attempting to appeal to an American audience, the book demands the reader know quite a bit about Central and Eastern European history.
 Further, of him focuses on the post-1989 Intermarium, describing a struggle between patriots and post-communist Russophiles, the latter being described as "in cahoots with Western deconstructionists, feminists, environmentalists, gay rights advocates, nihilists, and postmodernists who are entrenched in American and Western European universities".
 Roider's review is relatively negative, as he states that "there are conspiracies everywhere in this book, but the author offers no names, no institutions, no objectives, and no strategies" other than undermining the Intermarium's return to the pre-1772 Polish–Lithuanian Commonwealth.
 Chodakiewicz calls for an alliance between the Eastern European countries to contain Russia, however according to Roider such a call is likely to fall on deaf ears as the United States' attention is focused elsewhere.